Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How much time do you need to visit the Musée Conciergerie de Paris?

-You can tour the Musée Conciergerie de Paris in approximately 1 hour and 30 minutes.
+You will be able to tour the Musée Conciergerie de Paris in approximately 1 hour and 30 minutes.
 However, many people require a little more time to explore this legendary medieval palace at their own pace.

 It is important to plan your arrival time at the Conciergerie Museum, as access is not direct.
 All visitors must pass through the security area, a perimeter around the building.
 Afterwards, at the entrance, some controls are again applied to ensure compliance with the museum's rules.